Tutorial 2: Time-Lapse - Daily Self Portrait

 - A popup menu will appear: choose 'New Project'

 - A 'New Project' dialogue will appear asking you to enter your new project name.
 Let's call this project 'Daily Portrait'.
+For Project Orientation select 'Portrait' and for Device Camera select 'Front Camera'.
 After naming your project tap 'Create'

-- An alert will appear letting you know you have successfully created the project 'Daily Portrait'.
+- A popup will appear letting you know you have successfully created the project.
 The first thing we want to do is set a reminder that will notify you at the same time each day so that you can always remember to snap your photos.
 Tap 'ADJUST SETTINGS'.
 You will be take directly to the Project Settings screen

 - From the Project Settings screen, scroll down until you find the section titled 'Auto Reminders'.
 Tap 'Reminders'.
 You will be taken to the 'Reminders' screen

 - Let's create a reminder by tapping the '+' icon in the lower left.
 A Create New Reminder screen appears.
 Let's name this reminder 'Daily Pic Reminder' by tapping inside the title box that reads 'Reminder 1'.
-Change the text to 'Daily Pic Reminder' and tap 'Return' on the keyboard.
+Change the text to 'Daily Pic Reminder'.
 Now use the Date Picker to set the date and time of your first reminder.
-Choose a date and time that begins roughly 24 hours from now

 - We want this reminder to repeat each day, so tap the button that reads 'Repeats'.
 You are presented with a list of options.
-Choose 'Daily' .Tap 'Done' in the lower right
+Choose 'Daily' .Tap 'Save' in the lower right

 - You should now see your reminder listed in the 'Reminders' view.
 This reminder will send you a notification every 24 hours which will prompt you to take a photo.
 If you react to the reminder in a timely fashion and indicate that you would like to snap a photo, you will be taken directly to the the project's camera screen to snap your photo.
 We are done creating our reminder.
 Tap the 'Project Settings' navigation button in the upper left to return to the Project Settings screen